 For instance, the supply of land is generally inelastic, because, as Will Rogers once quipped, they're not making any more of the stuff.
 By contrast, the supply of software is almost perfectly elastic since it costs little to make and distribute copies of software.

 |If supply elasticity||< 1||then supply is||inelastic|

 |= 1||unit elastic|

 The price elasticity of supply varies over the supply curve for most goods or services, because production often involves several different methods of increasing the supply.
 For instance, when the price increases, suppliers can increase the use of their available resources and they can hire more labor over the short term.
 Suppliers may also be able to shift resources from less profitable to more profitable products.
-However, if the price continues to rise, then suppliers would have to make major investments to continue increasing the supply, so the price elasticity of supply is elastic at first, when suppliers can put idled resources to work, then becomes inelastic over the short term as prices continue to rise, not only because suppliers would have to make major investments, but it would take time for new suppliers to enter the market.
-Likewise, if prices fall, suppliers can idle resources and lay off their workers, but suppliers will tend to maintain a certain amount of supply to cover fixed costs.
+However, if the price continues to rise, then suppliers would have to make major investments to continue increasing the supply, so the price elasticity of supply is elastic at first, when suppliers can put idled resources to work, then becomes more inelastic over the short term as prices continue to rise, not only because suppliers would have to make major investments, but it would take time for new suppliers to enter the market.
+Likewise, if prices fall, suppliers can idle resources and lay off their workers, but suppliers tend to maintain a minimum supply to cover fixed costs.
 However, as prices continue to drop, then eventually suppliers will sell their factors of production, or suppliers will leave the industry to find better opportunities elsewhere.

 For example, if a farmer brings a truckload of watermelons to the farmers market, then he will try to sell all the watermelons, regardless of the price; otherwise, the watermelons will perish.
 On the other hand, even if the price is very high, the farmer has no way of supplying more watermelons right away.